5 Easy Ways to Froth Milk at Home

 FROTH QUALITY: ★★☆☆☆

 An immersion blender is basically a handheld milk frother on steroids.

-It can make a mess so be sure to use a deep container otherwise you’ll end up with your own Jackson Pollack all over your wall and floor.
+It can make a mess, so be sure to use a deep container otherwise you’ll end up with your own Jackson Pollack all over your walls and floor.

-It did almost double the volume but no microfoam in sight.
-I would not recommend using an immersion blender.
+It created almost double the volume of milk but no microfoam in sight.

 “Pulled Tea” Method to Froth Milk